maciej-mlynski/StockETL-Pyspark-Mongo-Kubernetes/README.md

 Currently, the application can:
 - Check MongoDB server status.
 - Read from and write data to S3 (MinIO).
+- Use spark cluster in ETL process (read & write s3 data & perform transformations)

-In the near future, **full API functionality** will be provided by adding a Spark Operator on Kubernetes, enabling advanced data processing features.
+In the near future, **full API functionality** will be provided by adding report scrips: top_stocks, performance_compare.